-Step 8: Set financial goals.If you don’t have concrete financial goals outlined, you won’t get ahead financially.
+Step 9: Set financial goals.If you don’t have concrete financial goals outlined, you won’t get ahead financially.
 The only way to get rich by living below your means is to give that money that you’re saving a job to do.
 Figure out what your next savings goal is.
 Maybe it’s some big purchases, like a boat or tv?
 A vacation to someplace tropical?
 Saving up for braces for your kids?
 Whatever your savings goals are, having one (or more) and focusing on it will really help you adjust the amount of money you spend.

-Step 9: Adjust your mindset to match your goals.It’s difficult to watch everyone around you spending cash like the world’s going to end tomorrow.
+Step 10: Adjust your mindset to match your goals.It’s difficult to watch everyone around you spending cash like the world’s going to end tomorrow.
 I get it – it can be hard not to be jealous when your neighbor rolls up in a brand new car that they’ve spent so much money on (check out 10 reasons not to lease a car).
 You have to remember to think long-term and focus on your goals.
 A positive money mindset is a key to achieving your goals.
 To learn more about how to hone one, check out my favorite book about money mindsets.Don’t forget the importance of surrounding yourself with like-minded folks who have similar goals.
 Joining Facebook groups or local community groups can be helpful with staying focused and on the right path.
 Use these at home date night ideas to talk budgets and save money, and get your partner on the same page.Lastly, don’t forget to look for resources like blogs, courses, podcasts, or books to help you continue learning about money and your relationship with it.
 Check out these great financial freedom quotes or inspirational quotes on finances to help keep you motivated if stuff gets tough!